eswarbhageerath/Mentor-Student-Management-System/README.md

 ## Attendance Tracking:

 - Class Management
-    -Creating a new class
+    - Creating a new class
-    -Getting list of classes created by current user -Mark attendance of a class via image upload or video camera -Get Attendance report of the class
+    - Getting list of classes created by current user
+    - Mark attendance of a class via image upload or video camera
+    - Get Attendance report of the class

 - Student Management
-    -Registering a student to a class
+    - Registering a student to a class
-    -Unregistering a student from a class
+    - Unregistering a student from a class

 NOTE: Use pc for best experience